intelligenxe/.github/CONTRIBUTING.md

   Contributors who become experts in specific OSS modules can offer consulting, training, or premium support services to companies interested in implementing these modules (MIT License).

 - **Enjoyment and Altruism**
-  Participate for the satisfaction of contributing to open-source projects and advancing collective knowledge.
+  Participate for the satisfaction of contributing to open-source platforms and advancing collective knowledge.

 - **Internship Credit**
   Available to certain contributors, depending on eligibility.